AdobeDocs/audience-manager.en/help/using/c-features/c-segments/segment-builder-data.md

 **Limitations due to Merge Rules When Estimating Segment Populations**

 Presently, there is a known limitation because our segment size estimator does not account for profile merge rules.
-For example, look at segments with the "No Authenticated Profile + Current Device Profile" [merge rule](../../c-features/profile-merge-rules/merge-rule-definitions.md#concept_44FFF67CD9654DB2B43ECA13C2FD1CE0).
+For example, look at segments with the **No Authenticated Profile + Current Device Profile** [merge rule](../../c-features/profile-merge-rules/merge-rule-definitions.md#concept_44FFF67CD9654DB2B43ECA13C2FD1CE0).
 Because of the way we currently compute the segment estimation numbers, the estimated populations will include authenticated profiles.
 However, the existing segment populations will correctly ignore authenticated profiles.

 >[!MORE_LIKE_THIS]
 >